 2. Crossing the Fells

 If you stopped at every scenic overlook along Route 957 from Lake Särkijärvi to Hetta, this 100 km drive will take you days.
 Or maybe even weeks.
-The route begins in the middle of the Pallas-Yllästunturi National Park, Finland’s most popular national park, and home of the famous Seven Sisters fells.
+The route begins in the middle of Finland’s most popular national park, home of the famous Seven Sisters fells.
 The route cuts across the national park, passing by the off-shoot that leads to the Pallastunturi Nature Center (Road 9571), skirts Lake Pallasjärvi, before bursting out of the national park and continuing north to meet up with the Ounasjoki River at the village of Raattama.

 3. Village to village